Schooner Lewis R. French

 Will I get Seasick?

 Very rarely does any passenger get seasick (regardless of experience level) on the French.
 The protected waters of our sailing grounds combined with the stability of the French make for a very smooth ride.
-If you are still worried, bring along a motion sickness drug (Bonine, Dramamine) or the anti-motion-sickness patch thingy (says passenger Dr. Tom) , available by prescription.
+If you are still worried, bring along a motion sickness drug (Bonine, Dramamine) or the anti-motion-sickness patch thingy (says passenger Dr. Tom , available by prescription.

 What is your smoking policy?

-We are 100% non-smoking on board, and have been for over 10 years.
+We are 100% non-smoking on board, and have been for over 25 years.

-Is there electricity for recharging camera's and batteries?
+Is there electricity for recharging cameras and batteries?

 On a limited basis, we can recharge batteries.
 We run strictly on battery power on board, so our resources are limited.
 Depending on levels, there is a chance that we will be unable to charge batteries.
 Bring along extra batteries, just in case.
+Each cabin has a USB port for charging phones.

-Can I use a C-PAP Machine on board ?
+Can I use a C-PAP Machine on board?

 Yes, we have rigged certain cabins with outlets for medical machines.
 Just let us know when you sign up and we will make sure you are in the proper cabin.